leoposc/uibk-hpc/week09/README.md

     >>
     >> 0,000869161 seconds time elapsed

+>The AMD Ryzen did not support *power/energy-cores* therefore we had to run *power/energy-pkg/* on it with perf.
+The main diffence according to [lwn.net] is that *power/energy-cores/* measures the power consumption of all cores on socket without LLC cache and *power/energy-pkg* includes it.

 Running perf on a *Intel(R) Core(TM) i7-1065G7*/ Operating System: *Linux Ubuntu* with power/energy-pkg/
     sudo perf stat -a -e power/energy-pkg/ /bin/ls